debcloud-ML-and-DS/heartDiseasePrediction/README.md

 ## Objective
-The Aim of this project is to build a machine learning model to predict if a perform have heart disease or not.
+The Aim of this project is to build a machine learning model to predict if a person have heart disease or not.

 ## Lagorithms used
-Random Forest
+RandomForestClassifier

 ## Hyperparameter tuning technique
 * RandomizedSearchCV